 Secular institutions aren’t the only source of laws of course.
-Zealot by Reza Aslan takes us through the history of early Christianity and the change from Judaism as a source of law to a new philosophy largely interpreted by the former Pharisee later known as St. Paul.
+Zealot by Reza Aslan takes us through the history of early Christianity and the change from Judaism as a source of law to a new philosophy largely interpreted by the former Pharisee (an ancient Jewish sect) later known as St. Paul.

 This book has been very controversial largely because of a rather ill-conceived and poorly conducted interview on Fox News that went viral on the Web.
 In that segment, the interviewer, who clearly had not read the book, didn’t have any interest in the book’s contents, only wanting to indict Aslan for writing about Jesus when he is a Muslim.
 He had to point out repeatedly that he is a scholar and that his religious orientation should be irrelevant.
 The content of his work was not addressed.
 Nevertheless, all the attention propelled the book to the best-seller list.

 I am happy to address the content, which is quite good.
 Aslan doesn’t break any new ground, but he presents the early history before and after the start of the “Common Era” in an entertaining and accessible way.